As you’ve seen in this post, I’m not one advocating for organized tours all that much.

-So I had an extensive back and forth with two local tour companies, narrowed it down to one, and eventually settled on a package which seemed fair.
+So I had an extensive back and forth with two local tour companies for organized tours, narrowed it down to one, and eventually settled on a package which seemed fair.
 That company that made my happy travels real, was GoSAfari.

 Most of you must know how rare it is that you come across a travel agent who is professional & dedicated, looking to provide as much value as possible and helping tailor make the best package without overcharging you for it.
 For us, that rare bird was Glen @GoSAfari.

 Here’s a breakdown of our loveliest safari experience in Greater Kruger:

 Glen already went outside the box and, after my numerous unsuccessful attempts to get our hotel to reply via Booking.com on their airport shuttle, Glen called them to ask for the schedule, two days before our travels.
 And this, even as we hadn’t even booked that hotel through him!

 Se we left Johannesburg early in the morning, heading east into Middleburg, then Hoedspruit, and Timbavati Game Reserve Gate – now part of the Greater Kruger National Park.
 JP, our ranger at the Gomo Gomo lodge personally picked us up at the gate – nice touch, as we got to know each other a bit and that made the game drives much more personal.